Grace Community Church

 John 4:24; Job 11:7,8,9; Psalm 110:2; James 1:17; Exodus 3:14; Psalm 147:5; 1 John 5:7; Matthew 28:19

-The Authority and Power of the Bible
+The Authority of the Bible

 The Holy Scripture is the only sufficient, certain, and infallible rule of all saving Knowledge, Faith and Obedience; Although the light of Nature, and the works of Creation and Providence do so far manifest the goodness, wisdom and power of God, as to leave men unexcusable; yet are they not sufficient to give that knowledge of God and His will, which is necessary unto Salvation.
 Therefore it pleased the Lord at certain times, and in diverse manners, to reveal himself, and to declare that His will unto his Church; and afterward for the better preserving, and propagating of the Truth, and for the more sure establishment, and comfort of the Church against the corruption of the flesh, and the malice of Satan, and of the World, to commit the same wholly unto writing; which makes the Holy Scriptures to be most necessary,